Copernicus Marine Service

 Building on its work and on the Ocean Energy Forum Roadmap, ETIP Ocean continues to bring together knowledge and expertise, proposing solutions to accelerate the development of the ocean energy sector and set it along the pathway to commercialisation.

 ETIP Ocean organises knowledge sharing webinars on technology, finance and environmental topics.

 EuropeWave is an innovative R&D programme for wave energy technology.
 It will combine over €22.5m of national, regional and EU funding to drive a competitive Pre-Commercial Procurement (PCP) programme for wave energy.

 Originally pioneered by Wave Energy Scotland, this PCP model provides a structured approach, fostering greater openness, collaboration and sharing of risk between the public sector and technology developers.
 The programme will focus on the highest priority technology areas for the advancement of wave energy systems: scale prototypes, off-grid applications and mooring systems.

-FORESEA (Funding Ocean Renewable Energy through Strategic European Action) is an €11m Interreg North West Europe project.
-It helps bring offshore renewable energy technologies to the market by providing free access to North West Europe’s world-leading network of test centres.
+FORESEA (Funding Ocean Renewable Energy through Strategic European Action) was an €11m Interreg North West Europe project.
+It helped bring offshore renewable energy technologies to the market by providing free access to North West Europe’s world-leading network of test centres.